f5devcentral/f5-beacon-lab/docs/modules/scenarios/scenario2.rst

    - The **Beacon Monitor** in the East region.
 This tells us that an external user most likely would be failing as the Beacon synthetic is failing.
    - The **WEB-VS-E** component which represents the Web VirtualServer on the BIG-IP is reporting a Critical status.
-   - Just as important to note, is that the **WEB-E** appliation itself is still reporting green.
+   - Just as important to note, is that the **WEB-E** application itself is still reporting green.
 This means the internal http monitor from telegraf is still passing.
 This further confirms that the issue appears to be with the BIG-IP VS.
    - The app-map also shows that the entire **West** region appears to be in a Healthy state.

    ..
 NOTE:: UDF proxies the services and can cache the page us **UP** when the BIG-IP Virtual is actually offline.
 The Beacon Monitor may be hitting the UDF cache and stay up longer than expected.
 If your app-map shows the VS critical but the Monitor healthy, this is why.
 In another scenario we force the response string for the Beacon monitor to fail regardless of the cache.